LARA-Gen: Enabling Continuous Emotion Control for Music Generation Models via Latent Affective Representation Alignment: Experiments

-\textbf{Evaluation Metrics} For objective evaluation, we assess emotion control accuracy using the Pearson correlation coefficient ($\rho$) and the coefficient of determination ($R^2$) between ground truth and predicted Valence-Arousal labels from generated music samples.
-Music quality and diversity are measured using the Fréchet Audio Distance (FAD)~\cite{fad}.
-For subjective evaluation, we conducted a user study involving 8 participants, (2 females; all non-music-major Chinese university students), with each participant rating 60 musical clips.
-Participants annotated the Overall Music Quality~(OVL, range 1--5) and perceived Valence-Arousal values~(range 1--9), from which we also calculated subjective $\rho$ and $R^2$ scores.
-In addition, we computed the quadratic Fleiss' Kappa~\cite{fleiss1971measuring} across all systems to assess inter-rater agreement, yielding agreement scores of 0.2447~(Fair) for OVL, 0.681~(Substantial) for Arousal, and 0.5313~(Moderate) for Valence.
+\textbf{Evaluation Metrics} For objective evaluation, we assess emotion control accuracy using the Concordance Correlation Coefficient (CCC), Pearson Correlation Coefficient (PCC), and Root Mean Square Error (RMSE) between the target valence-arousal values and the predictions extracted from generated samples using our proposed Emotion Predictor.
+Music quality is measured using the Fréchet Audio Distance (FAD) metric.
+For the subjective evaluation, we recruited 8 participants (2 females; all non-music-major university students), with each participant rated 60 musical clips.
+Participants annotated the Overall Music Quality (OVL, range 1-5) and perceived Valence-Arousal values (range 1-9).
+To robustly measure subjective emotion adherence, we calculated the PCC and its statistical significance ($p$-value) between human ratings and the target labels.
+Inter-rater agreement was assessed via quadratic Fleiss Kappa , yielding 0.24 (Fair) for OVL, 0.68 (Substantial) for Arousal, and 0.53 (Moderate) for Valence.
+This indicates that human perception of arousal in generated music is highly consistent, whereas judgments of valence and overall quality are more susceptible to subjective preferences.